 b.
-Navigation in and/or near the site should be :
+Navigation in and/or near the site should be prohibited/restricted:

-prohibited for specified vessels types, operations and/or sizes.
+for specified vessels types, operations and/or sizes.

-prohibited in respect of specific activities,
+in respect of specific activities,

-prohibited in all areas or directions, or
+in all areas or directions, or

-prohibited in specified areas or directions, or
+in specified areas or directions, or

-prohibited in specified tidal or weather conditions, or simply

-recommended to be avoided.

-Exclusion from the site could cause navigational safety, emergency response or routeing problems for vessels operating in the area, e.g. by causing a vessel or vessels to follow a less than optimum route or preventing vessels from responding to calls for assistance from persons in distress (as per SOLAS obligations).
+Where it is not feasible, for vessels to access or navigate through the site, it could cause navigational safety, emergency response or routeing problems for vessels operating in the area, e.g. by causing a vessel or vessels to follow a less than optimum route or preventing vessels from responding to calls for assistance from persons in distress (as per SOLAS obligations).

 c.
-Guidance on the calculation of safe distances of wind farm boundaries from shipping routes can be found in Annex 3 “MCA Template for assessing distances between wind farm boundaries and shipping routes”.
+Guidance on the calculation of safe distances of wind farm boundaries from shipping routes can be found in Annex 2: “MCA Template for assessing distances between wind farm boundaries and shipping routes”.
 Advice on the safe distances of other OREI developments from shipping routes may be obtained from MCA’s Navigation Safety Branch.

-4.11 Hydrography
+4.10 NRA - Search & Rescue, Maritime Assistance Service, Counter Pollution and Salvage Incident Response

 a.
+The MCA, through HM Coastguard, is required to provide a Search and Rescue (SAR) and emergency response service within the sea area occupied by all offshore renewable energy installations in UK waters.
+To ensure that such operations can be safely and effectively conducted, certain requirements must be met by developers and operators.

+b.
+An assessment on the potential impacts to SAR and emergency response with the introduction of the OREI must be carried out and included as a chapter in the NRA.
+Further information can be found in Chapter 3 of the Methodology document.
+Information on post-consent requirements can be found in section 6.8 of this MGN.

+4.11 NRA - Hydrography

+a.
 In order to establish a baseline, confirm the safe navigable depth, monitor seabed mobility and to identify underwater hazards, detailed and accurate hydrographic surveys are required of the development at the pre-consent stage:

 The site and its immediate environs extending to 500m outside of the development area shall be undertaken as part of the licence and/or consent application.
-The survey shall include all proposed cable route(s).Any additional hydrographic survey undertaken for any other purposes should be carried out to the standard described in section 6.d.
+The survey shall include all proposed cable route(s).

-.
+b.
 The development may result in an alteration to maritime traffic patterns as vessels seek alternative passage around the installed generating assets area.
 Where this is the case, it may be considered necessary that a hydrographic survey of these alternate passages and their immediate environs extending to 500m be undertaken.
 MCA can provide guidance here if required.

-.
-All hydrographic surveys listed above should fulfil the requirements of the MCA’s ‘Hydrography Guidelines for Offshore Developers’ and ‘Post-Construction Hydrographic Guidelines for Offshore Developers’, which are both available on the MCA website.
+c.
+All hydrographic surveys should fulfil the requirements of the MCA’s ‘Hydrography Guidelines for Offshore Developers’ in Annex 4.

-.
-Further hydrographic surveys are required during the post-consent and decommissioning stages (see below).

-.1 NRA - Communications, Radar and Positioning Systems
+4.12 NRA - Communications, Radar and Positioning Systems

 To provide researched opinion of a generic and, where appropriate, site specific nature concerning whether: